Football in Kenya

 Association football is the most popular sport in Kenya, followed by rugby.
+Around 45% of Kenyans are considered football fans.

 The governing body of football in Kenya is the Football Kenya Federation.

 The Kenyan Premier League is the only fully professional league in the country, while the Kenyan National Super League is a mix of professional and semi-professional clubs.

 Kenyan football on television

 Football is shown on television in the following channels: